 I was sad to miss Sophia Prater’s talk and workshop, but I had the opportunity to meet her and really appreciated her offer to discuss my recent experiments in Object-Oriented UX.
 It was challenging to think about design like a data model, but it was also useful.
 As a designer, I was able to communicate more clearly with developers about the objects that would make up the application and define a glossary of terms.

-Watch videos & read more about OOUX on rewiredux.
+Learn more about OOUX at rewiredux.

 Rapid Prototyping with Gatsby